Broker Check

 Ineligibility Due to Policy Exclusions

 Even if you meet the general criteria for long-term care insurance, it's crucial to carefully review the terms and conditions of the policy.
 Some policies may have specific exclusions, such as not covering certain pre-existing conditions or health issues related to risky activities.
+Understanding these policy exclusions is essential to avoid what disqualifies you from long-term care insurance when you need the coverage the most.

 Finding the Long-Term Care Insurance for You

 It can be helpful to work with a knowledgeable professional to find the best long-term care insurance option for your specific needs and circumstances.
+They can also help you thoroughly consider what disqualifies you from long-term care insurance and resolve any potential issues so you can get coverage when you need it.

 Totus Wealth Management can help you plan and apply for long-term care insurance.
 Our comprehensive guidance considers the totality of your financial life so you can find the best option for you.
 We’re here to help you navigate the complexities of life so you can live the life you can imagine.